Andy53/ERC.Xdbg/README.md

  / /___ / _, _/ /___
 /_____ /_/ |_|\____/
 -------------------------
+Error: Arguments must be provided.
+Use --help for detailed information.
 Usage:
    --Help          |
        Displays this message.
 Further help can be found at: https://github.com/Andy53/ERC.Xdbg/tree/master/ErcXdbg